AmanTank187/CV/README.md

 ## Hobbies

-*Gaming - I am a very competitive person so i enjoy playing in video game tournaments in my spare time.
+* Gaming - I am a very competitive person so i enjoy playing in video game tournaments in my spare time with my friends as i enjoy being part of a team.
+* Sports - I enjoy playing football every friday to stay active.